 To reset your client secret, go to your developer dashboard, select the application you are concerned about, use the Change secret button found there.

-Don't forget to use your new secret when exchanging authorization codes for access tokens while authorizing users and teams with OAuth 2.0.
+Don't forget to use your new secret when exchanging authorization codes for access tokens while authorizing users and workspaces with OAuth 2.0.

 Token strings could potentially be as long as 255 characters.
 Historically and typically, they've been shorter.
 Learn more.

 When a Slack App is approved that contains a bot user, you're awarded two tokens.
 The bot user token is for performing certain actions directly as the bot user, like posting a message or connecting to the real time messaging API.